sukster/qradar2sentinel/README.md

 <br><br>
 <img width="876" height="653" alt="image" src="https://github.com/user-attachments/assets/fa95009a-48d7-4b57-a338-63bc84da1af8" />
 <br><br>
 Once the connector resource has been created, edit the connector and import the connector.json file which can be downloaded from this repository.
-Then click "Update connector".

 <img width="1253" height="618" alt="image" src="https://github.com/user-attachments/assets/4e842280-dc06-4efa-9bf0-6d92ad5e506a" />
+<br><br>

+Then in the General Information section, update the Host field and add the hostname (or FQDN) for your QRadar.
+This must be the same as the Common Name (CN) on your QRadar's SSL certificate.
+Important point is that the data gateway does not support the default SSL certificate that comes with fresh QRadar installation.
+You must either generate a self-signed certificate or obtain a commercial certificate for your QRadar.